 The Wauwatosa School District has a number of schools that have organized environmental outreach programs:

-The Friends of County Grounds Park will be conducting a Birding Tour of Sanctuary Woods on May 23.
-Carl Schwartz will lead a 90-minute spring migration hike, hoping to catch views of colorful spring warblers, Scarlet Tanagers and Baltimore Orioles, along with many year-round residents.
-He'll also share photos taken on the County Grounds of birds seen through many seasons.
+The Friends of County Grounds Park conducted a Birding Tour of Sanctuary Woods on May 22, 2021.
+Carl Schwartz led a 90-minute spring migration hike, hoping to catch views of colorful spring warblers, Scarlet Tanagers and Baltimore Orioles, along with many year-round residents.
+He also shared photos taken on the County Grounds of birds seen through many seasons.

 E. Illustrate a program that involves schools, garden clubs, or other organizations in bird conservation activities.

-Wauwatosa Library Director Pete Loeffel and Children's Librarian Anne Kissinger report that the Children’s Library visits the Wehr Nature Center annually for a program that includes several topics, including a focus on birds.
+Wauwatosa Library Director Pete Loeffel and Children's Librarian Anne Kissinger report that the Children’s Library visits the Wehr Nature Center annually, including 2021, for a program that includes several topics, including a focus on birds.

 F. Demonstrate that your community understands the critical ecological role of pollinators by documenting your Bee City USA status or by describing another substantial effort to promote pollinator health (for ideas visit the Xerxes Society and the Pollinator Partnership).